About the reporting standards

 All registered charities must complete annual reporting to Charities Services.
 This includes filling out an Annual Return and attaching financial statements.
-Up until now, there have been no minimum standards on the content or the quality of those financial statements.
+Prior to the reporting standards being introduced, there were no minimum standards on the content or the quality of those financial statements.
 The latest reporting standards came into effect on 1 April 2015 and registered charities need to prepare financial statements in line with these standards.

 The reporting standards are set by the External Reporting Board (XRB), the independent Crown Entity responsible for developing and issuing accounting standards.
 With over 27,000 registered charities in New Zealand, of all different shapes and sizes, four different reporting tiers have been developed to allow smaller charities to prepare financial statements on a simplified basis.
 Larger charities will be required to use a set of accounting standards.